Checklist & Tips for Choosing a Publisher – Be Informed!

 Our company is self-funded.
 The reason we’ve done this is because we don’t want to be beholden to moneylenders or investors who may want us to reduce royalties or do anything that would negatively affect our authors.
 To make this possible, we charge a fee once you’re accepted.
 This fee covers part of our initial costs, which are: editing, designing the cover for the eBook, print book, and audiobook (if applicable), designing the interior for the eBook and print book, optimizing the book for sales, setting up press packets, doing a virtual book launch, and starting advertising campaigns.

 You’d be paying these costs anyway if you self-publish, plus you wouldn’t have someone who will continue to advertise and who looks for multiple ways to sell your work.

 You have one of the best editing and design teams working for you when you become one of our authors.

 With The Publishing Circle, you become part of a community that strategizes with you and supports your efforts.

 Why we’re a better choice than using author service companies:

 We make our money from doing a great job selling your books, not from selling you services.

-Yes, we require coverage of upfront costs, but our income starts when we sell books.
+Yes, we require partial coverage of our upfront costs, but our income starts when we sell books.

-If we were to compare our costs to author service companies, we’d come in on the low side, plus they don’t continue to market the book, much less do publicity, unless it’s at a high cost to the author.
+If we were to compare our costs to author service companies, we’d come in on the low side, plus other publishers don’t continue to advertise your book unless it’s at a high cost to you, the author.
 They also don’t sell anywhere that isn’t a traditional sales platform for books—in fact, they don’t sell at all, usually.
-Remember, we’re only covering our initial costs so we can afford to keep your royalties high.
+Remember, we’re only covering part of our initial costs so we can afford to keep your royalties high.